CongducPham/PEPR_AgriFutur/Arduino_ESP32/README.md

 Introduction
 ==

-The work presented here is an update of our previous works on image transmission, first using IEEE 802.15.4 then LoRa [https://cpham.perso.univ-pau.fr/WSN-MODEL/tool-html/imagesensor.html](https://cpham.perso.univ-pau.fr/WSN-MODEL/tool-html/imagesensor.html).

 In the PEPR AgriFutur project, in addition to more traditional sensors (soil humidity/temperature, air temperature/humidity, C02, ...) we will develop an ESP32S3-based advanced image sensor with LoRa transmission and embedded AI capabilities.
 The objective is to used such image device to capture more advanced environmental conditions in order to better qualify and quantify the impact of agroecological practices.

+The work presented here is an update of our previous works on image transmission, first using IEEE 802.15.4 back in 2014, then LoRa in 2016 [https://cpham.perso.univ-pau.fr/WSN-MODEL/tool-html/imagesensor.html](https://cpham.perso.univ-pau.fr/WSN-MODEL/tool-html/imagesensor.html).
+We will use the state-of-the-art ESP32 microcontroller to control the camera and run embedded AI processing.

 The proposed image encoding format is adapted to low bandwidth and lossy networks.
-It is explained in detail in the [tools page](https://cpham.perso.univ-pau.fr/WSN-MODEL/tool-html/tools.html) where you could see the impact of the quality factor on image size and quality, and the robustness of the proposed image format in case of packet losses.
+It is explained in detail in this previous [tools page](https://cpham.perso.univ-pau.fr/WSN-MODEL/tool-html/tools.html) where you could see the impact of the quality factor on image size and quality, and the robustness of the proposed image format in case of packet losses.

-In the following section, we are presenting the main tools intended to be used on a computer to test the image tool chain:
+In the following section, we are presenting the main tools, that have been updated, and that are intended to be used on a computer to test the image tool chain:

 - `JPEGencoding`: encodes an 8bpp grayscale BMP image into the proposed image format
 - `decode_to_bmp`: decodes from the proposed image format back to BMP